magiknono/mailbox-bulma-svelte/README.md

 design a mailbox in 2 hours with tailwindcss.
 Start from scratch in a svelte project with (webpack template)[https://github.com/sveltejs/template-webpack]

-2 hours = 4 pomodoro of 25 minutes
+1 hours = 4 pomodoro of 25 minutes

-1st pomodoro = install and conifgure tailwindcss with svelte and rollup (postcss ?)
+1st pomodoro = install and configure tailwindcss with svelte and rollup (postcss ?)
 2nd pomodoro = read docs and design markups - read grid docs or doing with css grid quickly 3rd pomodoro = design utilities for container
 4th pomodoro = design details for box / icons etc